Hudson National Golf Club: One of New York’s Best Golf Experiences

 We rolled up at about 1:15 for our 2pm tee time, and the parking lot felt like more like a high end auto show than a golf course.
 Ferraris, Aston Martins, Bentleys abound – it was clear I wasn’t at one of my local Portland courses anymore.

-Note: Our caddie later said about the cars “if you like this, you should see it on a weekend.”
+Later on during our round, when I mentioned the parking lot, our caddie said “if you like this, you should see it on a weekend.”

 We checked in with the starter, and he hooked us up with a cart so that we could get to the range, and said “make sure you head to the top range, you’ll see why when you get there.”